Ouranosinc/ESPO-G/README.md

 ## Context
 The need to adapt to climate change is present in a growing number of fields, leading to an increase in the demand for climate scenarios for often interrelated sectors of activity.
-In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose bias-adjusted climate simulations called "Ensemble de Simulations Post-traitées d'Ouranos" (ESPO).
+In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is created a set of operational multipurpose bias-adjusted climate simulations called "Ensemble de Simulations Post-traitées d'Ouranos" (ESPO).
 ESPO v1.0 is described in the following article:
 Lavoie et al., An ensemble of bias-adjusted CMIP6 climate simulations based on a high-resolution North American reanalysis.
 Nature Scientific Data.
-10.1038/s41597-023-02855-z (2024). https://www.nature.com/articles/s41597-023-02855-z
+10.1038/s41597-023-02855-z (2024). https://www.nature.com/articles/s41597-023-02855-z.
+ESPO v2.0 is the current release (see description below.)